bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 40°
+- 39°
-- Mostly Clear
+- Partly Cloudy
-- 79% humidity
+- 82% humidity
-- 4 mph wind
+- 5 mph wind
-- 23% cloud cover
+- 38% cloud cover
 - 37 AQI 🟩
-- 0.9 inches of rain expected in the next 48 hours
+- 0.74 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>